def1de/image-converter/README.md

 # image-converter
-### Allows you to convert betwwen image files extentions.
+### Allows you to convert between image files extentions.

 ---
 ## Installation on Windows